davechurchill/commandcenter/README.md

 CommandCenter is a StarCraft II playing bot written in C++ using Blizzard's [StarCraft II AI API](https://github.com/Blizzard/s2client-api).
 It is written by [David Churchill](http://www.cs.mun.ca/~dchurchill/), Assistant Professor of [Computer Science](https://www.cs.mun.ca/) at Memorial University, and organizer of the [AIIDE StarCraft AI Competition](http://www.cs.mun.ca/~dchurchill/starcraftaicomp/).

-CommandCenter is based on the architecture of [UAlbertaBot](https://github.com/davechurchill/ualbertabot/wiki), and is intended to be used as a robust, easy to use architecture for you to quickly modify, play with, and build your own bot.
+CommandCenter is based on the architecture of [UAlbertaBot](https://github.com/davechurchill/ualbertabot/wiki), and is intended to be an easy to use architecture for you to quickly modify, play with, and build your own bot.
 The bot itself does not contain much in the way of hard-coded strategy or tactics, however it provides a good starting point for you to implement your own strategies for any race.

 CommandCenter currently provides the following features:
 * Plays all 3 races with generalized micro controllers for combat units